Quart-Addons/quart-bcrypt/docs/how_to_guides/configuration.rst

 =============

-The following configurations values can be set with the application configuration, which will be set in Quart-Bcrypt when the Quart App is passed to the extesnion.
+The following configurations values can be set with the application configuration, which will be set in Quart-Bcrypt when the Quart App is passed to the extension.

 +--------------------------------+------+---------+-------------------------------+
 | Config Variable                | Type | Default | Description                   |